-- The yellow token reaches the box "Total victory".
-That player wins the game immediately. - After the last battle the game is also finished.
-Check the position of the yellow token to determine a winner.
-When the token stands on a maroon square, the game ends in a draw.
+.
+The yellow pawn reaches the box "Total victory".
+That player has won the game immediately.

+.
+After the last battle the game is also over.
+Check the position of the yellow pawn to determine a winner.
+When the pawn stands on a maroon square, the game ends in a draw.